Lithicsoft/Unet/README.md

 # LInix-Data
-Linix - A NEW 64bit operating system with 32bit true mode, posix and linux compatible core to make a complete os \
+Linix - A microkernel 64bit operating system with 32bit true mode, posix and linux compatible core to make a complete os \
 This repository is used to store components related to Linix